sifaka-ai/sifaka/README.md

 2. Missing name/description: All components (rules AND critics) require `name` and `description` parameters
 3. API Key: Set your Anthropic API key in the environment variables
 4. Model Configuration: The API key goes in the ModelConfig, not PromptCriticConfig
+5. Chain Usage: Use the Chain class to combine rules and critics
-5. Dependencies: Install required packages using pip
+6. Dependencies: Install required packages using pip
-6. Error Handling: Always wrap validation calls in try-except blocks to handle potential errors
+7. Error Handling: Always wrap chain calls in try-except blocks to handle potential errors

 ## 🔑 API Keys and Configuration